 Forest management on Tacoma Water lands is directed by the primary need to protect the surface water source.
 Tacoma Water manages its timber lands within this environmental constraint, according to Tacoma Water's Habitat Conservation Plan (HCP).
 Tacoma Water harvests mature (70+ years old), overmature, damaged, and blowdown trees based on the condition of the timber.
 This timber is offered for sale by competitive sealed bidding at times when the timber stumpage market is at or near its optimum price level.
-During the last five years (2001 through 2005), Tacoma Water sold a total of 3,945,000 board feet of timber under contract in 15 timber or log sales.
-Timber sale revenue is deposited into the Watershed Assurance Reserve Fund for later use in land acquisition, forest management, and watershed improvements.
+During the last ten years (2006 through 2016), Tacoma Water sold a total of 2,666,000 board feet of timber collected under contract in three timber or log sales.
+Timber sale revenue is deposited into the Capital Reserve Fund.